Georgi Karakhanyan: Tachi Palace Fights

-On December 2, 2011, at TPF 11: Redempton, Karakhanyan made his Tachi Palace Fights debut against former Tachi Palace Fights Featherweight Champion Isaac DeJesus for the vacant Tachi Palace Fights Featherweight Championship.
+On December 2, 2011, at TPF 11: Redemption, Karakhanyan made his Tachi Palace Fights debut against former Tachi Palace Fights Featherweight Champion Isaac DeJesus for the vacant Tachi Palace Fights Featherweight Championship.
 De Jesus had never lost his title in a bout; he was stripped of it when he failed to make weight.
 Karakhanyan defeated De Jesus via triangle choke at 4:02 in the first round to become the new Tachi Palace Fights Featherweight Champion.

 Karakhanyan was scheduled to fight The Ultimate Fighter 14 participant Micah Miller on March 9, 2012, at TPF 12: Second Coming in the first defense of his title, but the fight was later canceled due to an illness from Karakhanyan.
 The bout was moved back to September 7, 2012, at TPF 14: Validation.
 Karakhanyan defeated Miller via unanimous decision to retain his Tachi Palace Fights Featherweight Championship.
 Karakhanyan became the first Tachi Palace Fights Featherweight Champion to defend his title.

 He later vacated the title in 2013 when he signed with World Series of Fighting.